guigoruiz1/yugiquery/assets/markdown/README.md

 │  │  ├─ header.md
 │  │  ├─ index.md
 │  │  └─ REAMDME.md
+│  ├─ scripts/
+│  │  ├─ unlock_git.sh
+│  │  └─ post_install.py
 │  ├─ nbconvert/
+|  |  └─ labdynamic/
-│  │  ├─ conf.json
+|  │      ├─ conf.json
-│  │  ├─ dynamic.css
+|  │      ├─ dynamic.css
-│  │  └─ index.html.j2
+|  │      └─ index.html.j2
-│  ├─ notebook/
-│  │  └─ Template.ipynb
 │  ├─ Gateway.html
 │  └─ secrets.env
 ├─ data/
 │  ├─ benchmark.json
-│  ├─ report_data.csv
+│  ├─ report_data.bz2
-│  └─ report_changelog.csv
+│  └─ report_changelog.bz2
 ├─ docs/
 │  ├─ Makefile
 │  ├─ make.bat
 │  ├─ conf.py
+│  ├─ utils.rst
 │  ├─ index.rst
 │  ├─ bot.rst
 │  └─ yugiquery.rst
+├─ yugiquery/
+│  ├─ utils
+│  |  ├─ __init__.py
+│  |  ├─ api.py
+│  |  ├─ dirs.py
-├─ source/
+│  |  ├─ git.py
-│  ├─ install.sh
+│  |  ├─ helpers.py
+│  |  └─ plot.py
-│  ├─ requirements.txt
+│  ├─ __init__.py
-│  ├─ Report.ipynb
+│  ├─ __main__.py
 │  ├─ bot.py
+│  ├─ metadata.py
 │  └─ yugiquery.py
 ├─ _config.yml
 ├─ .devcontainer.json
 ├─ .readthedocs.yaml
 ├─ index.md
 ├─ LICENSE.md
+├─ pyproject.toml
 ├─ README.md
-└─ Report.html
+└─ requirements.txt
 ```

-Ideally, files in the ***assets*** directory should be read-only files exclusively for reference.
+Ideally, files in the ***assets*** directory should not be edited unless you know what you are doing.
 Files in the ***data*** directory are read and write files for the generation of the reports.
+HTML reports are saved in the ***reports*** folder.
 The root of the repository should only contain files intended for the web page generation by GitHub pages or files that cannot be in another location.

 ## Documentation